Loved by HR leaders and People officers at companies like:

 Bridge the innovation gap

-Visualize and understand the gap between your current and envisioned innovation cultures to identify necessary adjustments.
+Visualize the gap between your current and desired innovation cultures to identify necessary adjustments.

 Customize your innovation journey

 Align your people to the innovation culture code and activate the values each person needs.